MessaGGiero/jollaSms/README.md

  * Area Code
   export areacode="+39"
-  you can change "+39" with la tua area code.
+  you can change "+39" with your area code.

 Still missing:
 - does not check for text length (thus it cannot tell you if the message requires more than one SMS)